Nature Finance Tracker UK

 • Department for Environment, Food and Rural Affairs (DEFRA): 13% of total spend

-The visualizations below show how UK climate finance for nature has been spent across departments and programmes over the first four years of the ICF3 commitment period.
+The visualisations below show how UK climate finance for nature has been spent across departments and programmes over the first four years of the ICF3 commitment period.

 Total annual recorded ICF nature spend by department